 Bay Mills Indian Community Journey To Healing: This program includes public awareness, education, training, and advocacy services for crime victims.
 The overall goal of the Journey to Healing Program is to provide comprehensive support services to survivors of domestic and sexual violence and their families, along with providing public awareness, education and training to the community.

 To contact the Bay Mills Indian Community Journey To Healing Program, please call (906) 248-3204

 Grand Traverse Bay Ottawa

 & Chippewa Indians

-Grand Traverse Band of Ottawa and Chippewa Indians Tribal Victim Assistance Program is a grant funded program that assists all victims of crime which occur in the six county service area, which include Benzie, Charlevoix, Grand Traverse, Leelanau, Manistee, and Antrim Counties.
+Grand Traverse Band of Ottawa and Chippewa Indians Tribal Victim Assistance Program is a grant-funded program that assists all victims of crimes which occur in the six county service area, which include Benzie, Charlevoix, Grand Traverse, Leelanau, Manistee, and Antrim Counties.

 To contact the Grand Traverse Band of Ottawa and Chippewa Indians Tribal Victim Assistance Program, please call (231) 534-7525.

 Keweenaw Bay Indian Community OVW Programs and Services are available to victim-survivors of domestic violence, dating violence, sexual assault, and stalking and are available to both male and female Native American victims.
 Services are also available to those collaterally affected, meaning although you may not have been a victim yourself, you were in some way affected — either as a child in the same household, a family member, a relative or other community member — and would like to talk to someone in a safe, confidential environment.